rr1000/aurorandragons.com/source/propaganda/upstate/chapter2.html.md

 ---
-title: Chapter 2
+title: Chapter 2 - Where Did It All Go Wrong?
 layout: layout_chapter
 ---

+<a href="/propaganda/upstate">Index</a>

-<a href="/upstate/sections/chapter1" class="button">Previous: Read Chapter One</a>
+<a href="/upstate/chapter1" class="button">Previous: Chapter 1 - Wake Up</a>

-# Chapter 2: Where Did It All Go Wrong?
+# Chapter 2 - Where Did It All Go Wrong?

-## A week after meeting the Dragon I wake from my bed to the noise of a stranger in my house in the middle of the night.
+A week after meeting the Dragon I wake from my bed to the noise of a stranger in my house in the middle of the night.

 This time I grab the gun first.